couchbase/fleece/FleeceStorage.md

 HashTree deltas aren't quite as space-efficient as ones based on Dicts, but they're more scaleable.
 I haven't done performance testing yet, so I don't know where the crossover is, but I imagine that Dicts will bog down with hundreds of thousands of keys, while HashTree will be just fine.

+### TBD

+* The hash tree doesn't yet handle hash collisions, where two keys have identical 32-bit hashes.
+These are uncommon but will of course occur in real life.
+Doing this will involve turning the afflicted leaf node into a simple Dict of key/value pairs.

 ## The DB Class

 `DB` is a fairly simple class on its own; what it does is bring together all of the above to create a persistent key-value store where the values are JSON-equivalent documents.
 It does most of what a Couchbase Lite database does ... with the notable exceptions of queries, eventing, and replication.